telus/terraform-aws_elasticache_cluster/README.md

 # Module Outputs

-- `primary_endpoint` - The endpoint for the Elasticache node
+- `instance_primary_endpoint` - The endpoint for the Elasticache node
 - `instance_name` - Name of the instance

 # Usage